About the Program

-Geoffrey O'Brien, Associate Professor.
-Modernism, Creative Writing, 20th and 21st century poetry and poetics.
+Geoffrey O'Brien, Professor.
+Modernism, creative writing, 20th and 21st century poetry and poetics.

 Samuel Otter, Professor.
-English, African American literature, 19th century American literature, 17th and 18th century American literature, Herman Melville, race in American culture, literature and history, discourse and ideology, close reading.
+African American literature, 19th-century American literature, 17th- and 18th-century American literature, Herman Melville, race in American culture, literature and history, discourse and ideology, close reading.

 Genaro M. Padilla, Professor.
 American literature, Chicano/Latino literary and cultural studies, American autobiography.

 + Kent Puckett, Professor.
-English, the novel, nineteenth-century British literature and literary theory, sociability, psychoanalysis and affect.
+The novel, nineteenth-century British literature and literary theory, sociability, psychoanalysis and affect .

 Scott Andrew Saul, Professor.
 English, African American studies, 20th century American literature and culture, performance studies, jazz studies, histories of the avante-garde.

 + Susan Schweik, Professor.
 Feminist theory, cultural studies, English, American poetry, disability studies, 20th-century poetry, literature and politics, war literature.

 C. Namwali Serpell, Associate Professor.
 Theory, aesthetics, affect, ethics, uncertainty, the novel, film, 20th- and 21st-century Anglophone fiction, the face.

 Katherine Snyder, Associate Professor.
 19th- through 21st-century Literature in English, narrative and the novel, gender studies, post-traumatic and post-apocalyptic fiction.